buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcPropertyEnumeration.md

 Table 1 &mdash; Property enumeration with values, measure types and units

-> HISTORY&nbsp; New entity in IFC2.0, capabilities enhanced in IFC2x.
+> HISTORY  New entity in IFC2.0, capabilities enhanced in IFC2x.

 { .change-ifc2x}
-> IFC2x CHANGE&nbsp; Entity has been renamed from IfcEnumeration
+> IFC2x CHANGE  Entity has been renamed from IfcEnumeration

 ## Attributes